 Balance Career’s recent article states that public relations professionals connect a firm with its community.
 They have expertise in consumer and media communications and can offer numerous services.
 These may include producing press releases, interacting with the media channels, responding to information requests, developing company logos, making speeches, organizing events, and managing fundraising on any given day.

 As this job description includes multitasking, you might wonder how much a Public Relations managers earn.
 The median yearly wage for public relations specialists in 2021 was $62,810.
 In that year, the top 25 percent earned $85,380; that is to say, with many opportunities, public relations specialists can make a good sum of money.
+Even some PR agencies are racing to hire interns with the skills needed for a PR person.
+You can get into an internship at a PR agency through different ways.

 If you’re a young professional passionate about becoming a PR specialist, keep reading to find out if you can make a lot of money in public relations.